Couple checking detail before booking their flight

 Full-service carriers such as Emirates, Qatar Airways, British Airways, Lufthansa, Air France and Virgin typically allow bookings up to 11-12 months ahead.

 Long-haul flights may see the best fares 2-6 months before departure, though peak travel periods, like summer holidays, Christmas and Lunar New Year, usually require earlier planning.
-Flexibility in dates and monitoring fare trends on KAYAK can help secure the most competitive international prices.
+Flexible dates and tracking fare trends on KAYAK can help you find better international prices.

 When to book if you’re using airline points.